Uiowa-Applied-Topology/tanglenomicon_core_libraries/source/comp-wptt_canonicity/use-case.md

 ---
 date: 2024-09-18
 authors:
-    - author
+    - Joe Starr
-contact: example@example.com
+contact: joe@joe-starr.com
-abstract: A use case description for computation of template.
+abstract: A use case description for computation of Weighted Planar Tangle Tree Canonicty.
 ---

 # Use Case